kelvinlegacy/mission23_wiki/The-CIA-Massacre-of-Mount-Calvary-Baptist-Church.md

 There is only one place you can obtain information about the Mount Calvary Baptist Church Memorial Foundation or the Servants of the Creator (SotC) that is [https://GitHub.com/Mission23](https://github.com/Mission23).
 All of our domain names (ie. SotC.wiki, CIAMassacre.site and CIAKill.site) will automatically redirect to [https://github.com/Mission23](https://github.Com/Mission23).
 Make sure it begins with “https://github.com/mission23/“) be check your address bar (see image above, iOS/iPhone shown), you may have to tap the address bar for the full address to be shown.

+From time-to-time Micah may write an article covering any task or objective during the mission.
+The only place the Creator has allowed him to use is Medium.
+You can find him there by going to [medium.com/@micahthemf]().
+Articles are not intended to replace the informational or educational information provided via our wiki.

+If you need to settle an argument or cite something, see this wiki.

+If you need a very high-level summary of something we are involved with to share with others, Medium is a good bet.

 Make sure that’s the site where you are when reading about Mount Calvary Baptist Church, failure to do so can result in you consuming bad information.

 ## Always Pray to Verify